 I felt like me, with a baby, and it was an entirely new experience of motherhood.
 My son and I spend the first three days of his life sleeping, nursing, and relaxing.
 It was different in the very best way.

-At two weeks post-partum, sitting on my hemorrhoid ring which I called “The Throne," I started vbacfacts.com in my living room.
+So at two weeks post-partum, sitting on my hemorrhoid ring which I called “The Throne," I started vbacfacts.com.

 My mission?
 To increase VBAC access through educational programs, legislative action, and amplifying the consumer voice.
 I envision a time when every pregnant person seeking VBAC has access to unbiased information, respectful providers, and community support so they can plan the birth of their choosing in the setting they desire.